illumina-NGS (Next-Generation Sequencing)

 The platform form of Illumina (MiSeq) is selected as a tool to screening 24-chromosome abnormalities.

-Not only the number of chromosome that can be detected, the abnormal of rearrangement of its can be done using NGS from Illumina.
+Not only the number of chromosome that can be detected, the abnormal of rearrangement of its can be done using illumina-NGS from illumina.
 NGS offers complimentary chromosome aberration testing that can add additional mutational and higher-resolution data beyond the CNV (Copy number variation) and AOH (absence of heterozygosity) capabilities of microarrays.
-With higher levels of functional resolution, NGS is ideal for measuring chromosome inversions, balanced translocations, and disease-associated point mutations.
+With higher levels of functional resolution, illumina-NGS is ideal for measuring chromosome inversions, balanced translocations, and disease-associated point mutations.

 VeriSeqTM PGS on the MiSeq® System (Information from Illumina)